Zhiling05/Summer-Project/README.md

     - Click `Propose changes`.

 6. **Submit a Pull Request (PR)**
-    - On the next page, click `Create pull request`.
-Your changes will now be reviewed.
+    - Pull Request is a feature in GitHub used by developers to propose and review changes to a project's code.
+Now, click `Create pull request` on the next page.
+(Your changes will now be reviewed. )
     - Then, wait for automated checks, the system will run automatic tests on your branch.
 A green ✔️ means the file passed validation.
 Before merging, please go through the following checklist:

 | Check item | What to do |